rust-lang/rfcs/text/0000-crates-io-token-scopes.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-Endpoint scopes and crates scope are two completly separate systems, and can be used independently from one another.
+Endpoint scopes and crates scope are two completely separate systems, and can be used independently of one another.
 Token scopes will be implemented entirely on the crates.io side, and there will be no change to `cargo` or alternate registries.